- Startside

 Organisation

-The National Congress is held once every four years and is Union of Education Norway’s highest governing body.
-Between congresses the Committee of Representatives meets two to three times per year to take financial decisions and discuss issues of principle.
-The Executive Board is responsible for the follow up of decisions taken by the Congress.
 Union of Education Norway’s members are associated through five defined member groups with their own forum at the central and regional level.
 The Executive Board has six advisory committees.
-Members at the work place level are organised through the ‘Club’ and communicate with the employer through an elected representative.
-A board of representatives at municipality (356) and county level (13) constitutes the local and regional level of the organization.
+Members at the workplace level are organised through the ‘Club’ and communicate with the employer through an elected representative.
+A board of representatives at municipality (357) and county level (15) constitutes the local and regional level of the organization.

 Core values and ethics